martin-888/graphql-prettier/README.md

 `source` is a string with GraphQL query/mutation/subscription to prettify

-`noDuplicates` is a boolean value which set up to false turns out function to leaving duplicated fields
+`noDuplicates` is a boolean value which set up to false turns out the function to not removing duplicated fields

 ## Install